LelsersLasers/NewYorkTimesWordGameHelpers/README.md

 # Todo

 helper2.py
-    - Rank filtered words the same way helper.py does
 - If entropy is tried, rank the same way helper.py does